Skip to content

 For more information, see Customizing user pool Workflows with Lambda Triggers in the Amazon Cognito Developer Guide.

-When you use the ClientMetadata parameter, remember that Amazon Cognito won't do the following:
+When you use the ClientMetadata parameter, note that Amazon Cognito won't do the following:

 • Store the ClientMetadata value.
 This data is available only to Lambda triggers that are assigned to a user pool to support custom workflows.
 If your user pool configuration doesn't include triggers, the ClientMetadata parameter serves no purpose.